2026 Hourly Wage Inflation Calculator Table

 How much is $15 an hour in 2000?

-According to the CPI Inflation Calculator from the U.S. Bureau of Labor Statistics, $15 an hour in August 2000 is equivalent to $25.71 of buying power in August 2022.
+According to the Consumer Price Index (CPI) Inflation Calculator from the U.S. Bureau of Labor Statistics, $15 an hour in March 2000 had the same buying power as $28.93 per hour in March 2026.
+It illustrates how inflation erodes purchasing power over time.

-How do you calculate real hourly wage from CPI?
+How do you calculate a real hourly wage from CPI?

 Photo credit: iStock/new look casting